Bush Policeman

 Bush Policemen is a 10-minute Australian documentary about the work done by a policeman in the Australian Outback.
 It was released to cinemas as a supporting feature.
+Robinson said it was "really the story of a river operating policeman."

 It was directed by Lee Robinson who later made a drama feature film set in the same milieu, Dust in the Sun.